-Following the official exit of the United Kingdom from the European Union on January 31, 2020, Philip Easthill, Secretary General of European Boating Industry, EBI, the association of national federations of European boating industries, answers BoatIndustry's questions on the upcoming negotiations and the role of its structure.
+Following the official exit of the United Kingdom from the European Union on January 31, 2020, Philip Easthill, Secretary General of European Boating Industry, EBI, the association of national federations of European boating industries, answers questions from BoatIndustry on the upcoming negotiations and the role of its structure.

 To begin with, what is your overall vision of the Brexit context for boating?